-It’s been another strong year on TV – indeed, our top 10 list quickly turned into a top 20 when the amount of quality on show became apparent.
+It has been another strong year for TV – indeed, our top 10 list quickly turned into a top 20 when the amount of quality on show became apparent.
 Everyone has their favourite genre offering, and we’re no different.
 With this in mind, we got together to rank the 20 best sci-fi, fantasy and horror TV series gracing our screens.
 Read on, and let us know what you think…

 20) Doctor Who